AlarmedEwe/AlarmedEwe/README.md

 My heart, I admit, lies in game development, but I also have a huge fondness for cross-platform application development based on web technologies.

+Wanna hear more about me?
+See my [presentation video on YouTube](https://youtu.be/39DsO5W98bY?si=2cUbzRMehB0kBeVD) (in portuguese).

 <div>
   <a href="https://github.com/alarmedewe">
     <img height="180em" src="https://github-readme-stats.vercel.app/api?username=alarmedewe&show_icons=true&theme=chartreuse-dark&include_all_commits=true&count_private=true"/>